firebird631/siis/doc/commands.md

 	it must be one of the predefined timeframe values
 - \*quantity-rate Defined a size/amount factor from the predefined value (example x2.0 will double the default size, x0.5 will reduce by half)
 - quantity-rate% Defined a size/amount factor from the predefined value in percent (example 200% will double the default size, 50% will reduce by half)
-- xleverage Defined the Leverage of the trade in case of individual position leverage (rare case) (example x5 will define the leverage to 5)
+- x leverage Defined the Leverage of the trade in case of individual position leverage (rare case) (example x5 will define the leverage to 5)

 If neither of L@X and T@X are defined then the order is executed on market as taker, according to the order-book.
 If no timeframe is defined the default is 4h.